simonellie/my-aws-modern-application-workshop/README.md

 Using [dynamoDB] for database.
 Some changes in code and run of automatic deploy after correct build!

+## Module 4: Adding User and API features with Amazon API Gateway and AWS Cognito

+Added more features!

 <!-- here all links used in the document, please! -->

 [this repository]: https://github.com/aws-samples/aws-modern-application-workshop